sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-validation-multiple.rst

 It also:

-* Records which pass validation are output into the first edge
+* Records which pass validation are output into the first edge.
-* Records which fail validation are output into the seconds edge
+* Records which fail validation are output into the seconds edge.

 Validations
 -----------
-* Ensures that field is greater than or equal to specified string value
+* Ensures that field is greater than or equal to specified string value.
-* Ensures that field is less than or equal to specified string value
+* Ensures that field is less than or equal to specified string value.
-* Ensures that field matches given datePattern
+* Ensures that field matches given datePattern.
-* Ensures that the email is valid
+* Ensures that the email is valid.
-* Ensures field length is greater than or equal to specified length
+* Ensures field length is greater than or equal to specified length.

 Workflow
 --------